 Timetable for implementing management and provisions for security and protection of infrastructure Within the first year after acquisition, activities will concentrate on site security, public access, fire management, resource inventory, and the removal of any existing trash.
 A conceptual management plan will be developed that describes the goals of future resource management on the site.
-Long-range plans for this property, beginning one year after acquisition, will stress the protection and management of threatened and endangered species.
+Longrange plans for this property, beginning one year after acquisition, will stress the protection and management of threatened and endangered species.
 Programs providing multiple recreational uses will also be implemented.
 A burn management plan will be developed and implemented using conventional and biologically acceptable guidelines.
 Management activities will also strive to manage natural plant communities for the benefit of native wildlife.
 Where appropriate and practical, forest resources will be managed using acceptable silvicultural practices as recommended by the Division of Forestry.
 A resource inventory will be used to identify sensitive areas that need special attention, protection, or management.
 Unnecessary roads, firelines and ditches will be abandoned or restored.
 Infrastructure will be kept to the minimum necessary for public access and management.

-Revenue-generating potential While the pinelands have significant economic value, their value to the area's wildlife may be even greater.
-Quota permits should range between 500 and 550 permits per hunt.
+Revenue-generating potential While the pinelands have significant economic value, their value to the area's wild-life may be even greater.
 A \$25 management area stamp would be required to hunt on the area.
 A management area stamp could also required for all users.
 Additional revenue would be generated by sales of hunting licenses and special hunting stamps (i.e., archery stamp, turkey stamp, etc.).